I conduct most of my research in the area of the psychology of religion. In particular, I am interested in the topic of prayer.

-- Ladd, K. L., Vreugdenhil, S., Ladd, M. L., & Cook, C. (in press).
+- Ladd, K. L., Vreugdenhil, S., Ladd, M. L., & Cook, C. (2012).
 Interpersonal conversations and prayers: Differences of content and attachment functions.
 Journal of Communication and Religion.

 - Ladd, K. L. & Nielsen, M. E. (2011).
 Psychology of religion.
 In Miller, R. L., Balcetis, E., Burns, S., Daniel, D., Saville, B., & Woody, W. D., (Eds.).
 (2011).
 Promoting Student Engagement, Volume 2: Activities & Demonstrations for Psychology Courses.
 Syracuse, NY: Society for the Teaching of Psychology.

-- Ladd, K. L., & Spilka, B. (in press).
+- Ladd, K. L., & Spilka, B. (2013).
 Psychological facets of ritual: Forms, functions, and practice.
 In R. F. Paloutzian & C. Park, Handbook of the Psychology of Religion and Spirituality, 2nd Edition.

 - Group Dynamics

 - Introduction to Psychology

 - Research Methods

 - Tests and Measurement

 Kevin L. Ladd

 Indiana University South Bend